syncfusion-content/ej2-pivotview-docs/ej2-javascript/pivotview/ts/pivot-chart.md

 {% previewsample "page.domainurl/code-snippet/pivot-table/pivot-table-cs437" %}

+### Display chart series points in desired color palettes

+By default, each data point in the chart series is displayed in the pivot chart with a predefined color combination.
+And, based on the number of data points drawn in each chart series in the pivot chart, this color combination will change automatically.
+You can, however, create your own color scheme to display the data points with specified color statically within the chart series.
+This can be achieved by setting the [palettes](https://ej2.syncfusion.com/documentation/api/pivotview/chartSettingsModel/#palettes) property in the [chartSettings](https://ej2.syncfusion.com/documentation/api/pivotview/#chartsettings).

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/pivot-table/pivot-table-cs502/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/pivot-table/pivot-table-cs502/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/pivot-table/pivot-table-cs502" %}

 ## Axis Customization

 User can customize axis of the pivot chart using [`primaryXAxis`](https://ej2.syncfusion.com/documentation/api/pivotview/pivotAxisModel/) and [`primaryYAxis`](https://ej2.syncfusion.com/documentation/api/pivotview/pivotAxisModel/) properties in [`chartSettings`](https://ej2.syncfusion.com/documentation/api/pivotview/chartSettingsModel/).